 Yes, sirree.
-If you thought Texans were different, there's a reason for that.
-It is one of very few US states once to have been an independent country.
+Texas is one of very few US states once to have been an independent country.
 The Republic of Texas sprang from a revolution in the Mexican state of Coahuila y Tejas, where citizens objected (among other things) to having to adopt Catholicism.

 The war of independence lasted for a year, officially, but sea battles would continue for another decade or so - pretty much until Texas gave up its independence and joined the United States.
-We'll be raising a glass to Texas, and Texans, with a Texsun cocktail, a mercifully Tex-Mex-free blend we discovered in Esquire's Handbook for Hosts.
+We'll be raising a glass to Texas, and Texans, with a Texsun cocktail, a cocktail we discovered in Esquire's 1949 Handbook for Hosts.